onurboyar/VarRedOpt/README.md

 <!-- badges: end -->

-Simulation is needed to approximate the most probable behavior of the system or the solution of the problem at hand.
+Simulation is needed to approximate the most probable behavior of the system or the solution of the problem at the hand.
 In order to do that, we use different simulation techniques.
-These techniques can take random variables as input and attempts to approximate the solution of our problem.
-Our variance reduction framework makes it easier to do experiments without writing variance reduction algorithms itself.
+These techniques can take random variables as input and attempt to approximate the solution of the our problem.

+Our variance reduction framework makes it easier to conduct experiments without writing variance reduction algorithms itself.
 The idea is to get desired variance reduction algorithms from the user via a function that launches the simulation process and printing the simulation results.
 The launcher function is the only function user needs to fill with parameters.
-The parameters of this function are the name of the variance reduction algorithms to be applied, the naive simulation and parameters to fed the simulation function.
-The name of this ‘launcher’ function in our framework is simulate.outer(. . . ).
-Variance reduction algorithms are already implemented in our framework and the user can easily take advantage of these method by simply writing their function names.
+The parameters of this function are the name of the variance reduction algorithms to be applied, the naive simulation and parameters to feed the simulation function.
+The name of this ‘launcher’ function in our framework is *simulate.outer(. . . ).* Variance reduction algorithms are already implemented in our framework and the user can easily take advantage of these methods by simply writing their function names.

 Installation
 ------------